Mjolnir42/soma/docs/soma/command_reference/action::list.md

 # EXAMPLES

 ```
+soma action list from environment
-soma action list in environment of global
+soma action list from environment in global
 ```